encode/starlette/docs/templates.md

 app = Starlette(debug=True, routes=routes)
 ```

-Note that the incoming `request` instance must be included as part of the
-template context.

 The Jinja2 template context will automatically include a `url_for` function,
 so we can correctly hyperlink to other pages within the application.